KhronosGroup/OpenCL-Guide/chapters/os_tooling.md

 llvm-spirv test.bc -o test.spv
 ```

 __Note:__ Converting IR produced with optimization levels other than `-O0` is only available as an experimental feature and it is not guaranteed to work.
-The majority of common functionality is expected to convert even when optimizations are enabled.
+In the majority of cases, the conversion is expected to succeed when optimizations are enabled.
 Developers are encouraged to file a bug report when issues are encountered.
-When translating modules obtained with optimizations can not be not supported, the stand-alone __spirv-opt__ tool can be used to optimize in SPIR-V format once the conversion is done from LLVM IR produced with optimizations disabled.
+As a workaround when encountering an issue in translating modules obtained with optimizations, generate LLVM IR with optimizations disabled, and then use the stand-alone __spirv-opt__ tool to optimize at the SPIR-V level.

 __(iii)__ Linking multiple modules can be done on LLVM IR level by passing multiple `.bc` files to __llvm-link__.